truenas/documentation/content/SCALE/GettingStarted/Configure/FirstTimeLogin.md

 For more information, see [Managing Users]({{< relref "ManageLocalUsersScale.md" >}}).

 ### Logging In as Root
-If logging in as the root user because you only have the root credentials, log into the UI as the root user with the root password.
+If logging in with the root user credentials, enter root as the user and the root password.
 {{< include file="/static/includes/CreateAdminDisableRoot.md" >}}

 Follow the directions in [Managing Users]({{< relref "ManageLocalUsersScale.md" >}}) to create an admin user with all required settings.

 ### Creating an Administrator Account at First Log in
-If you select SCALE installation option **3.
-Configure using Web UI**, the sign-in splash screen shows two radio buttons to create the administration account.
+If you selected the SCALE installation option **3.
+Configure using Web UI**, the sign-in splash screen shows two authentication methods.
+One allows you to log in as root or you can create the administration account.

 {{< trueimage src="/images/SCALE/Login/FirstTimeLoginInstallOpt3SCALE.png" alt="SCALE Login Set Up Authentication Method" id="SCALE Login Set Up Authentication Method" >}}